Legal Defense Fundraising on GiveSendGo

 Add a Licensed Attorney or Law Firm as the Recipient

-For fundraisers in this category, funds cannot be paid to the organizer or the defendant directly.
-They must be paid to a licensed attorney or law firm actively involved in the defense.
-This requirement is in place to ensure that donated funds are handled under appropriate professional and fiduciary oversight.
+For fundraisers in this category, funds cannot be transferred to the organizer or the defendant directly.
+They must be transferred to a licensed attorney or law firm actively involved in the defense.
+This requirement ensures that donated funds are handled under appropriate professional and fiduciary oversight.

-The attorney does not need to be licensed in the same state as the defendant, but they must be licensed and in good standing in the United States and authorized to represent the defendant in this matter.
+The attorney must be licensed and in good standing in the United States and authorized to represent the defendant in this matter.
+The attorney does not need to be licensed in the same state as the defendant.

-Once you have a licensed attorney or law firm ready to receive the funds, add them as the recipient on your fundraiser the same way you would add any recipient.
-For instructions, see How to Add a Recipient to Receive Funds.
+Once you have a licensed attorney or law firm ready to receive the funds, add them as the recipient.
+See How to Add a Recipient to Receive Funds for a full walkthrough.

 The attorney will receive an email invitation to complete their own setup, including connecting their firm's bank account.
-The type of account they use is their professional choice.
-You don't need to select a specific account type.
-Our team will review the recipient information as part of our standard verification process before any funds are released.
+Our team will review the recipient information as part of the standard verification process before any transfer is released.

 Optional: Attorney Disclaimer for Your Fundraiser Story